How to Grow Tomatoes – Growing Tomatoes

 Tomatoes are the most popular summer crop for.
 Heavier and earlier crops can be obtained where greenhouses are heated, but for most amateurs this is no longer an economic proposition.

 There is one major drawback toyear after year in the same greenhouse: the soil becomes infected with tomato diseases and the crop deteriorates.
 After cropping for two or three years the soil usually has to be sterilized.
-Changed or an alternative method of growing tomatoes adopted.
+Changed or an alternative method of adopted.

 For amateurs, sterilizing is not easy.
 Dasomet (Basomid) is one of the few effective chemicals available, but is not sold in small packs, though gardening societies can buy large commercial packs.
 Replacing the greenhouse soil with fresh garden soil is laborious and something of a gamble, as it too may be infected.
 In practice the answer is to grow indoor tomatoes in 22cm (9in) pots, boxes or growing bags, using sterilized soil-based John Innes Potting Compost No. 3, or a peat-based compost, such as Levingtons, buying fresh supplies annually.
 Cover the greenhouse soil with a sheet of black plastic to prevent pots being reinfected from the old greenhouse soil.